seryilmaz/ernie-2/README.md

 # ernie-2
-CNN training for Ernie architecture using TensorFlow Requires TensorFlow 0.10.0 or above.
+CNN training for Ernie architecture using TensorFlow.
+Requires TensorFlow 0.10.0 or above.
 For previous versions, some changes in code are needed.
 Tested in Python 2.7.
 Training is performed with CIFAR10 dataset.
 Current architecture has 6 conv layers with max-pooling after every 2 layers; 2 FC layers, and 1 softmax layer.